-this context, MFIs typically need short-term subsidies until they achieve sustainability, which can be anywhere from two to seven years depending on their target market and operating environment.
-In developed countries, the cost-effectiveness of microfinance programmes is a matter of comparing per capita subsidies with the welfare transfers that would otherwise be necessary.

-- 27. In Africa, Asia and especially Latin America even in the newly independent States there are examples of profitable MFIs.
+- 26. The cost-effectiveness of microfinance needs to be analysed differently in each market.
+In developing countries, microfinance is mostly (or at least increasingly) market-driven.
+In this context, MFIs typically need short-term subsidies until they achieve sustainability, which can be anywhere from two to seven years depending on their target market and operating environment.
+In developed countries, the cost-effectiveness of microfinance programmes is a matter of comparing per capita subsidies with the welfare transfers that would otherwise be necessary. - 27.
+In Africa, Asia and especially Latin America even in the newly independent States there are examples of profitable MFIs.
 Almost all of these success stories required subsidies to support their research and development efforts and to fund operating shortfalls until they broke even.
 The existence of market leaders in all regions creates a demonstration effect, shortens the learning curve, and reduces the start-up subsidies that may have been required.
 In fact, in parts of Latin America, several microfinance initiatives started with purely private capital, without subsidies.
-The accomplishments of some MFIs and heightened competition in the traditional banking sector have raised microenterprise finance to the status of a profitable market niche. - 28.
-Microfinance programmes for employment make economic sense in industrialized countries if the budget expenditure is more than offset by savings on welfare allocations, unemployment benefits and other transfers, coupled with increased tax and other revenue.
-In the United States, the total amount of savings by the federal Government per participant is estimated to be \$8,000 per year.
-This corresponds to a "return on investment" of between \$2.06 to \$2.72 for each dollar spent on such programmes.
-In Canada in 1993-94, start-up businesses also yielded a net economic benefit in the form of gains in tax revenue and a reduction in unemployment insurance and social assistance of C\$21 million per year.
-8 - 29.
-In developed economies, the combination of a small, dispersed market and high operating costs makes the provision of microfinance subsidy-dependent.
-9 In those countries, subsidy dependence poses a question of policy choice: what price is society prepared to pay for giving people in precarious situations a chance to succeed, for integrating socially vulnerable groups into the market?
+The accomplishments of some MFIs and heightened competition in the traditional banking sector have raised microfinance to the status of a profitable market niche. - 28.
+In industrialized countries, microfinance programmes make economic sense: the budget expenditure is more than offset by savings on welfare allocations, unemployment benefits and other transfers, coupled with increased tax and other fiscal revenues.
+In the United States, the savings by the federal Government per participant is estimated to be US\$8,000 per year.
+This corresponds to a "return on investment" of between US\$2.06 to US\$2.72 for each dollar spent on such programmes.
+In Canada, in 1993-94, start-up businesses also yielded a net economic benefit in the form of gains in tax revenue and a reduction in unemployment insurance and social assistance of C\$21 million per year.9